concordbands/concordbands/content/join/index.md

 *Please note: drum set, guitar and piano are not part of the curricular bands in Concord.*

-You can learn more about Elementary Band in Concord in our [Elementary Band Survival Guide](#). **There will be a brief, yet very important orientation for band families at the end of August (date TBD).**
+You can learn more about Elementary Band in Concord in our [Elementary Band Survival Guide](#).

 We urge you to visit [Be Part of the Band](http://www.bepartoftheband.com/), where you can learn more about all of the instruments as well as view testimonials from first year band [students](http://vimeo.com/81813279) and their [parents](http://vimeo.com/81819035) (these are not Concord families, however).